reimagined/resolve-cloud-cli/README.md

 Use the `read-models` command to manage the application's read models.

+Use the `read-models list` command to view a deployed application's read models.

 ```
 yarn resolve-cloud read-models list <ID>
 ```

+You can pause and resume read model update process as shown below.

+##### pause:

 ```
 yarn resolve-cloud read-models pause <ID> <read model name>
 ```

+##### resume:

 ```
 yarn resolve-cloud read-models resume <ID> <read model name>
 ```

+The `reset` command allows you to reset a read model's persistent state.

 ```
 yarn resolve-cloud read-models reset <ID> <read model name>